-The Outstation data shall be to a format and protocol approved by the Panel.
+The Outstation data shall be to a format and protocol approved by the Panel in accordance with BSCP601 'Metering Protocol Approval and Compliance Testing'.

 The Outstation shall facilitate the metering data to be read by instations other than the Settlement Instation provided the requirements of clause 7 of this Code of Practice are satisfied.